 - Dog Ultrasound – For looking at soft tissue issues

-- Dog MRI and CT scans – For looking at soft tissue that is encased in bone, such as the brain
+- Dog CT scans – For looking at soft tissue that is encased in bone, such as the brain

 What does a veterinary radiologist do?

 A veterinary radiologist has received additional education following veterinary school to become certified and specialized in all forms of diagnostic imaging and interpret the images to provide a definitive diagnosis.
-Your veterinarian may refer you to a veterinary radiologist at a specialty hospital if the suspected diagnosis requires a CT scan or MRI, or perhaps for a second opinion.
+Your veterinarian may refer you to a veterinary radiologist at a specialty hospital if the suspected diagnosis requires a CT scan, or perhaps for a second opinion.